gdepeute/dae.notes/cust.iqgeo.md

     - Sell digital platform service for their customers - smaller cities/governments
     - Requested dedicated sales for in Japan
     - They have a couple of the largest power companies in Japan
+  - Bob tossed out potential for exclusivity in Japan in this marketplace
+    - Bob told the story of the processor built for the Newton via exclusivity for NEC to go into Atari and other game consoles "back in the day..."